 We depart by coach for Budapest this morning, stopping to visit the UNESCO World Heritage-listed Pannonhalma Archabbey.
 The abbey encapsulates the national story of Hungary: it was established in the 10th century, when the Magyar rulers converted to Christianity and brought in Benedictine monks from Italy and Prague.
 The complex was expanded in the 13th century, neglected during the Ottoman period, and restored harmoniously in the 18th and 19th centuries.
 After a guided tour of the abbey, we continue on to Budapest, where we take a coach tour of Buda – the historic capital of Hungary, which grew up in the Middle Ages – before settling into our hotel.
 Dinner.
 Overnight Budapest.
 (B, D)

 Budapest’s art collections reflect the city’s quest to rival Vienna, its sister capital of the Austro-Hungarian Empire.
 A key part of this rivalry was the development of its art collections, which had to present the city as a European capital while also preserving and promoting its unique culture.
-This morning, after a talk in the hotel, we visit the Museum of Fine Arts, which reopens in 2018 after extensive modernisation.
-In addition to a significant collection of antiquities, the museum has an excellent collection of Old Master paintings – including masterpieces by Raphael, Durer, Memling, Breughel, El Greco and Goya.
+This morning, after a talk in the hotel, we visit the Hungarian National Gallery.
+The gallery has an excellent collection of Hungarian art from the Middle Ages to the 19th century, and is situated inside Buda Castle, allowing you to explore the fascinating art and history of Hungary.
 In the mid-afternoon, we visit the Ludwig Museum of Contemporary Art, which displays Hungarian and International art from the 1960s to the present.
-This evening we enjoy a performance, details of which will be announced when the program has been released.
+This evening we enjoy a performance, at the Liszt Academy.
 Overnight Budapest.
 (B)

 Budapest’s reputation as the jewel of the Danube is well earned, and the city extends elegantly from the riverbanks along its belle époque boulevards.
 This morning we explore the city of Pest, its history and architecture on foot, followed by a guided visit of the Franz Liszt Academy, the heart of Budapest’s musical life, founded by Liszt and home to the Liszt Memorial Museum – a fine reconstruction of Liszt’s final residence in Budapest.
 The afternoon is at leisure, and there is the option of visiting Memento Park – an outdoor sculpture museum of communist-era statuary that was removed from the city following the end of Soviet occupation.
 In the later evening, we cruise along the Danube to enjoy the spectacle of the city lit up at night.
 Overnight Budapest.
 (B)